Shahanewaz/THREAT_Codes/README.md

-# THREAT: Targeted Hypergaming via Reframing and Exploitation of Adversarial Tactics
+# THREAT: Targeted Harmful generation via Reframing and Exploitation of Adversarial Tactics

 This repository contains the codes for THREAT: Targeted Hypergaming via Reframing and Exploitation of Adversarial Tactics